 where <store\passwd> is the password for the keystore.
 For example, "mypass".
-Note that s1as is the default alias of the GlassFish Server keystore.
+Note that slas is the default alias of the Eclipse GlassFish keystore.

 2. Generate a new key pair for the application server:

 '''

 keytool -genkeypair -keyalg <key_alg> -keystore keystore.jks

 -validity <val_days> -alias s1as

 '''